Robzaga/tbarlow12.github.io/experience.md

 </details>

 ## Work Ethic
 I don’t stop until the job is done, and done right.
 I go for “outstanding” in everything I do.
 I put in the extra hours to get things right, giving attention to detail and devotion to excellence.
 My passion shows in how hard I work and it shows in the results I achieve.
-I truly believe that my success in life have come from my relentless hard working spirit.
+I truly believe that my successes in life have come from my relentless hard working spirit.

 ## Desired Qualities